Thank you to all who participated in the 3rd Annual festival.

 Birds flock to Lake County, which is home to thousands of acres of preserves and passive parklands, including the Lake Apopka Restoration Area, Ferndale Preserve, Emeralda Marsh and the Hilochee Wildlife Management Area.

-The 3rd Annual Wings and Wildflowers Festival is proud to welcome keynote speakers Greg Miller, the inspiration behind the star-studded film "The Big Year," Stacy Tornio, editor of the premier national birding and gardening publication "Birds & Blooms" magazine and Roger L. Hammer, an award-winning naturalist and author who served as the director of Castellow Hammock Nature Center in Miami.
+The 3rd Annual Wings and Wildflowers Festival was proud to welcome keynote speakers Greg Miller, the inspiration behind the star-studded film "The Big Year," Stacy Tornio, editor of the premier national birding and gardening publication "Birds & Blooms" magazine and Roger L. Hammer, an award-winning naturalist and author who served as the director of Castellow Hammock Nature Center in Miami.

 With Lake County’s reputation as a premier birding location, it’s the goal of this festival to enhance awareness and appreciation of Lake County’s quality of life and support environmental initiatives on behalf of citizens and visitors alike.

 The 2nd Annual Wings and Wildflowers Festival was held Oct.
 4-6, 2013 at Hickory Point Recreational Park in Tavares, Florida.
 Last year’s festival boasted more than 100 activities and programs over the course of three days and featured more than 25 birding, wildflower and nature experts.
 On behalf of the county, thank you to all who participated in the festival’s huge success.

 For additional information about the Wings and Wildflowers Festival please contact Debi Dyer at 352-742-3924 or email@example.com.